nmistry096/CloudFS-PHP/doc/source/sdk/CloudFS/Document.rst

         :param $parentPath: Parent path for the new item.
         :type $filesystem: Filesystem
         :param $filesystem: The file system instance.
+        :type $shared: bool
+        :param $shared: Indicates whether the data belongs to a shared item.
         :returns: An instance of the new item.

     .. php:method:: move($destination, $exists = BitcasaConstants::EXISTS_RENAME)